xlazarg/Triage2Elastic/README.md

 docker run -v /local/triage/data:/triage/data -v /local/triage/output:/triage/output triage2elastic
 ```

-###  Move the triage collection to the local input folder
+###  Move the triage image to the local input folder

 💡 This folder can also be specified as an SFTP output destination in KAPE or CyLR.